amuza2/BlueScreenofDeath/README.md

 ⚠️ **Use responsibly!** This is for harmless pranks only.

-- Get permission before pranking
 - Don't use on people with heart conditions
 - Always reveal it's a prank quickly
-- Practice exit shortcuts first
+- (important) Practice exit shortcuts first

 ## License